from small one page howto to huge articles all in one place

 the more space the inode table will consume, and this reduces the usable

-space in the filesystem and can also negatively impact performance.
+space in the file system and can also negatively impact performance.

 -

-extended attributes for improved performance.
+extended attributes in the inode table for improved performance.

 -